Mountain shrike

 The mountain shrike (Lanius validirostris) or grey-capped shrike, is a species of bird in the family Laniidae.
-It is endemic to the Philippines.

-Its natural habitats are tropical moist montane forest and grassland.
-It is becoming rare due to habitat loss.
+It is endemic to the Philippines found on the islands of Luzon, Mindoro and Mindanao.
+Its habitat are tropical montane secondary forest, forest edge and grassland above 1,200 meters above sea level.

-Description
+Description and taxonomy

 EBird describes the bird as "A medium-sized bird of montane clearings and shrubland.
 Has a typical shrike shape, with a long tail and hooked bill.
 Gray above with darker wings and tail, white underparts, orange sides, and a black mask through the eye.
 Some races have more orange on the underparts.
 Similar to Long-tailed Shrike, but usually occurs in more wooded areas at higher elevations, is slightly shorter-tailed, and lacks a white spot in the wing.
-Calls include a dry “chit!” note and a repeated grating alarm call, “krr-krr-krr-krr-krr!”
+Calls include a dry "chit!" note and a repeated grating alarm call, "krr-krr-krr-krr-krr!"